CJS6600EN - Advanced Community Policing

 Contextually informed

-Students study the specific contexts in which community policing strategies are implemented.
+Specific contexts in community policing strategies apply.
 The course includes case studies of urban, rural, and intercultural environments, highlighting the adaptability of the community policing model to different social and economic settings.

 Interculturally focused